Random planar maps and graphs with minimum degree two and three: Concluding remarks

 Most of the results we have obtained can be extended to other classes of graphs.
 Let $\G$ be a class of graphs closed under taking minors such that the excluded minors of $\G$ are 2-connected.
 Interesting examples are the classes of series-parallel and outerplanar graphs.
 Given such a class $\G$, a connected graph is in $\G$ if and only if its core is in~$\G$.
 Hence Equation (\ref{eq:cores}) also holds for graphs in $\G$.
 Using the results from \cite{SP}, we have performed the corresponding computations for the classes of series-parallel and outerplanar graphs (there are no results for kernels since outerplanar and series-parallel have always minimum degree at most two).
 The results are displayed in the next table, together with the data for planar graphs.
 The expected number of edges is $\mu n$, and the expected size of the core is $\kappa n$.
 It is worth remarking that the size of the core is always linear, whereas the size of the largest block in series-parallel and outerplanar graphs is only $O(\log n)$ \cite{3-conn,KS}.

 The $k$-core of a graph $G$ is the maximum subgraph of G in which all vertices have degree at least $k$.
 Equivalently, it is the subgraph of G formed by deleting repeatedly (in any order) all vertices of degree less than $k$.
 In this terminology, what we have called the core of a graph is the 2-core.
-Using the results from \cite{gn} it is not difficult to show that the 3-core, 4-core and 5-core of a random planar graph have all linear size with high probability (there is no 6-core since a planar graph has always a vertex of degree at most five).
-The interesting question is however whether the $k$-core has a connected component of linear size (as is the case for $k=2$).
+Since a random planar graph contains linearly many copies of any fixed connected planar graph \cite{colin2009,gn} it is not difficult to show that the 3-core, 4-core and 5-core of a random planar graph have all linear size with high probability (there is no 6-core since a planar graph has always a vertex of degree at most five).
+The interesting question is however whether the $k$-core has a connected component of linear size, as is the case for $k=2$.
 We have performed computational experiments on random planar graphs, using the algorithm described in \cite{fusy}, and based on the results we formulate the following conjecture.

 \paragraph{Conjecture.} With high probability the 3-core of a random planar graph has one component of linear size.
-With high probability the components of the 4-core of a random planar graph are all sublinear.
+With high probability the components of the 4-core of a random planar graph are all of sublinear size.

 We have not been able to prove neither of the conjectures.
 As opposed to the kernel, the 3-core is obtained by repeatedly \emph{removing} vertices of degree two.
 These deletions may have long-range effects that appear difficult to analyze.
 Even more challenging appears the analysis of the 4-core.